Wasserstein Gradients for the Temporal Evolution of Probability Distributions: Estimation and Theory

 \subsection{Distribution Estimation}

 In practice, distributions are usually not fully observed.
 This creates an additional challenge for the implementation of the Wasserstein temporal gradients.
 This issue can be addressed, for example, by estimating \tcdfs \citep[e.g.,][]{agga:55,read:72,falk:83,lebl:12}, or estimating quantile functions \citep[e.g.,][]{parz:79,falk:84,yang:85,chen:97:2} of the underlying distributions from which the observed data are sampled.
-Note that with any quantile function estimator $\qtAnyDtnEst$ (resp. \tcdf estimator $\cdfAnyDtnEst$), the corresponding \tcdf (resp. quantile function) can be obtained by right (resp. left) continuous inversion,
+Note that with any quantile function estimator $\qtAnyDtnEst$ (respectively, \tcdf estimator $\cdfAnyDtnEst$), the corresponding \tcdf (respectively, quantile function) can be obtained by right (respectively, left) continuous inversion,

 Alternatively, one can first estimate densities \citep{pana:16,pete:16:1} and then obtain the \tcdfs and quantile functions by integration and inversion.